-We believe that our existing capital will enable us to fund our operations through at least June 30, 2024.
-However, we have based this estimate on assumptions that may prove to be incorrect, and we could use our capital resources sooner than we expect.
+We believe that our existing capital will enable us to fund our operations through at least September 30, 2024.
+We may need to raise additional capital in connection with our cash needs for capital expenditures and working capital beyond September 30, 2024.
+We have based the foregoing estimate on assumptions that may prove to be incorrect, and we could use our capital resources sooner than we expect.